 Across peatlands, there are strong differences in the magnitude of methane emissions from microforms with varying water table level and vegetation.
 Variation in belowground methane turnover across microforms is less clearly resolved.
 I synthesized 16S rRNA sequence data, incubations, and porewater methane isotopes to better characterize methane cycling across microforms in a northern temperate peatland.

 Using Stable Isotopes to Assess the Impact of Changing Precipitation on Methane Cycling

 As the climate warms, drought and extreme precipitation are projected to become more common across the northern latitudes where peatlands are prevalent.
-I collected a large dataset of the isotope composition of emitted methane and methane dissolved in peat porewater across two growing seasons characterized by short term drought and record rainfall to assess the impact of changing precipitation on peatland methane cycling and emission.
+I collected a large dataset of the isotope composition of emitted methane and methane dissolved in peat porewater across two growing seasons characterized by severe drought and record rainfall to assess the impact of changing precipitation on peatland methane cycling and emission.